-Armenian nature surprises by its majesty and diversity.
-Here you can see everything: mountains, valleys, lakes, rivers, and even waterfalls.
+Armenian nature surprises by its majesty and diversity: impressive mountains, green valleys, azure lakes, fast rivers, and even waterfalls.
 Below we present the most amazing and well-known waterfalls of Armenia that inspire and amaze by their majestic beauty.
 Visit these unique pieces of Armenian nature and you will get lots of unforgettable memories.

 Waterfalls of Armenia: Kasakh Watrefall